joshuajweldon/hawaii_to_dos/README.md

 ### Local Food

 Loco moco, poke, oxtail soup, plate lunch, and shaved ice and more.
-Hawaii is a melting-pot, and thus "local food" has become a genera of its own.
+Hawaii is a melting-pot, and thus "local food" has become a cuisine of its own.
 "Local food" can be described as a fusion of Asian, Polynesian, and Western flavors.
-Here are a two places I recommend.
+Here are two places I recommend.

 [__Highway Inn__](https://www.yelp.com/biz/highway-inn-restaurant-kakaako-honolulu?utm_campaign=www_business_share_popup&utm_medium=copy_link&utm_source=(direct))